ampii/ampii-server/README.md

 Implemented Features
 --------------------

-Everything related to servers in the published standard is implemented here, except as noted below. (this is a loooong list of features, so it is not included in this document - go read the standard :-)
+Everything related to servers in the published standard 135-2016 and Addendum 135-2016bp is implemented here, except as noted below. (this is a loooong list of features, so it is not included in this document - go read the standard :-)

 This code makes no attempt to allow multiple server instances in one JVM (as the use of static constants in the Application class indicates).

 The XML parsing/generation is the minimum needed for conformance to the BACnet/WS standard.
 It does not support general namespaces or entities beyond the required ones (`&quot;` etc).